zenika-open-source/agent-Z-communication-assistant/README.md

 - **JPEG** (`.jpg`, `.jpeg`) - Good for photographic templates
 - **GIF** (`.gif`) - Supports animated templates
 - **WebP** (`.webp`) - Modern format with good compression

-### Template Validation

-The application includes built-in template validation:

-- Checks if the specified template file exists
-- Falls back to the default template if the primary template is missing
-- Provides clear error messages if no valid template is found
-- Logs template usage for debugging

 ## 🙌 Contributing